pachyderm/docs/content/latest/reference/clients.md

 ## Python Client

-The Python client `python-pachyderm` is officially supported by the Pachyderm team.
+The Python client `python-pachyderm` is officially supported by the MLDM team.
 It implements most of the functionalities provided with the `pachctl` CLI tool allowing you to easily integrate operations like `create repo`, `put a file,` or `create pipeline` into your python applications.

 {{% notice note %}}
-Use **python-pachyderm {{% pythonClientVersion %}}** with Pachyderm {{% majorMinorVersion %}}.
+Use **python-MLDM {{% pythonClientVersion %}}** with MLDM {{% majorMinorVersion %}}.
 {{% /notice %}}

 You will find all you need to get you started or dive into the details of the available modules and functions in the [API documentation](https://python-pachyderm.readthedocs.io/en/stable/), namely:

 - The [installation instructions](https://python-pachyderm.readthedocs.io/en/stable/getting_started.html#installation) and links to PyPI.
 - A quick ["Hello World" example](https://python-pachyderm.readthedocs.io/en/stable/getting_started.html#hello-world-example) to jumpstart your understanding of the API.
-- Links to python-pachyderm main Github repository with a [list of useful examples](https://github.com/pachyderm/python-pachyderm/tree/master/examples).
+- Links to python-MLDM main Github repository with a [list of useful examples](https://github.com/pachyderm/python-pachyderm/tree/master/examples).
 - As well as the entire [**reference API**](https://python-pachyderm.readthedocs.io/en/stable/python_pachyderm.html).

 ## Node Client

-Our Javascript client `node-pachyderm` is a library officially supported by Pachyderm and **used in production by Pachyderm Console**.
+Our Javascript client `node-pachyderm` is a library officially supported by MLDM and **used in production by MLDM Console**.

 Today, we provide only read operations as shown in Console.
 Over time, we will add additional functionality to the SDK.
-However, there are no near-term plans to reach parity with python-pachyderm yet.
+However, there are no near-term plans to reach parity with python-MLDM yet.

 Please get in touch with us if you are [interested in contributing](https://github.com/pachyderm/node-pachyderm/blob/main/contributing.md) or ask your questions on our dedicated [slack channel](https://pachyderm-users.slack.com/archives/C028ZV066JY).